 Get the Legal Representation You Need to Pursue Successful Medical Malpractice Results

-At Bertoldo, Baker, Carter & Smith, our medical malpractice lawyers understand that a cancer misdiagnosis can change your life and lead to long-term medical care requirements or wrongful death that leaves families reeling from the outcome.
+At Bertoldo, Baker, Carter, Smith & Cullen, our medical malpractice lawyers understand that a cancer misdiagnosis can change your life and lead to long-term medical care requirements or wrongful death that leaves families reeling from the outcome.

 While all Americans previously had access to legal representation when this type of negligence occurred, we welcome our military personnel to enjoy the same rights to pursue the administrative claims process when they have suffered harm from medical malpractice.